 Papers must print on 8.5 x 11 inch paper.
 These are the only paper formatting requirements:

-The workshop version of the paper and signed copyright release form(s) should be submitted to NIST by February 14, 2021.
-(However, please see the individual track home pages for exceptions to this deadline.)
-The paper should be submitted using the online paper submission form: The copyright release form(s) should be sent by email or fax when the paper is submitted.
+The workshop version of the paper and signed copyright release form(s) should be submitted to NIST by January 23, 2023.
+The paper should be submitted using the online paper submission form.
+The copyright release form(s) should be sent by email or fax when the paper is submitted.

 Teams wishing to give an oral presentation at the workshop must submit a presentation proposal.
 Each team may submit one proposal for each track in which it participated:

 A presentation proposal should consist of a short abstract about the team's experiments in that track.
 The abstract should provide a description of the system, but should also emphasize what experiments were done and why they are interesting or unusual.
 Each abstract should be no more than 1000 words.
 Abstracts should be emailed as separate attachments to firstname.lastname@example.org.
 Please rank the proposals by the team's desire to present each proposed talk and include the following at the beginning of each proposal:

 Presentation proposals will be selected at NIST based on the intrinsic value of each proposal, the needs of the program, and the desirability ranking provided by the team.

 The deadline for submitting oral presentation proposals is January 15, 2023.
 Teams are notified by January 18, 2023 whether a proposal has been accepted for presentation.